Table of Contents

-If you are given a string representing the DKIM, it will usually look something like this:
+If you’re given a string representing the DKIM, it usually looks something like this:

 k=rsa; t=s; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDGMjj8MVaESl30KSPYdLaEreSYzvOVh15u9YKAmTLgk1ecr4BCRq3Vkg3Xa2QrEQWbIvQj9FNqBYOr3XIczzU8gkK5Kh42P4C3DgNiBvlNNk2BlA5ITN/EvVAn/ImjoGq5IrcO+hAj2iSAozYTEpJAKe0NTrj49CIkj5JI6ibyJwIDAQAB

-This should be inserted into a TXT record.
-You can do this by following the instructions for creating a record, selecting TXT as the record type, and entering the string you were given in the Content field.
+Insert this into a TXT record.
+Do this by following the instructions for creating a record, selecting TXT as the record type, and entering the string you were given into the Content field.

-Your provider will also have given you a specific subdomain to use, usually something like this:
+Your provider will also give you a specific subdomain to use, usually something like:

-Note that if your provider gives you a fully-qualified name that ends with your domain name you should NOT include your domain name in the “Name” field when you add the TXT record.
-For example, if you are given
+If your provider gives you a fully-qualified name that ends with your domain name, DO NOT include your domain name in the “Name” field when you add the TXT record.
+If you’re given

 pm._domainkey in the “Name” field.